Through a Glass Darkly

 While inside time, we see through a glass darkly—partially.
 We don’t see yesterday—the moon behind the sun (dark matter).
 Nor do we see tomorrow—the sun around the moon (dark energy).

 This post is peppered with language that suggests linear movement through time.
 I apologize.
 I believe that model will ultimately be proved false; these phrases are misleading and I use them primarily as linguistic convention.
 In this model, time is simultaneous; all time happens at once.
-It is only our viewpoint that shifts.

 The moon is light speed zero.
 The sun is light speed c^2.
 We—light speed c—sit between them.

-What if, in one direction, when we travel halfway around a circle, light’s speed is c/2.
+In one direction, when we travel halfway around a circle, light’s speed is c/2.

 Einstein’s stipulation that light’s speed is the same in both directions is just that—a stipulation.